bright/new-www/content/blog/risk-management-in-healthcare-2025-guide.md

 * Financial losses due to operational inefficiencies and malpractice lawsuits.

 Proactively implementing healthcare risk management strategies ensures facilities can prevent these risks and provide safer, more efficient care.

+## Risk management strategies in healthcare

+To understand how risk management healthcare strategies work in practice, let’s look at real-world examples:

+1. ### Implementing a Risk Backlog for Patient Safety

+**Challenge**: A hospital using an eHealth system noticed delays in updating drug distribution statuses prescription orders, leading to incorrect drug administration.

+**Solution**: By creating a Risk Backlog, the healthcare software development team tracked the root cause, implemented real-time alerts for delayed prescriptions, and reduced medication errors.

+2. ### Securing Healthcare Data Against Cyber Threats

+**Challenge**: A telehealth platform experienced an attempted ransomware attack, risking patient records.

+**Solution**: The company adopted ISO 31000:2018 guidelines, conducted regular penetration testing, and encrypted all patient data, preventing future attacks.

+3. ### Agile Risk Management in AI-Driven Diagnostics

+**Challenge**: An AI-based diagnostic tool had inconsistencies in detecting certain medical conditions.

+**Solution**: Developers introduced Hazard Stories in the Agile backlog, ensuring each AI decision was verified for accuracy before deployment.